 November 18, 2017

 Head distiller Caleb Kilburn hand selects three single barrels to be introduced on November 18, 2017.
 The single barrel selections complete the Peerless experience by separating the three flavor pillars combined to balance in each bottle.
-The three single barrels signify each of the three flavor pillars; caramel and vanilla, oak and pepper, and fruit and floral.
-These three single barrels are currently only available at the distillery.
+The three single barrels signify each of the three flavor pillars; Earth, Sweet, and Fruit.

 November 20, 2017